-He’s also been running a regular party in London called Tangent with John Gomez which is one of London’s hidden gems in which the two selectors dig deep into their record collections to play everything from Afro Disco and sun-kissed tropical rarities to Soul & electronic gems.
-The emphasis is on a great sound.
-The party has been going more than 4 years now with and with a move to The Pickle Factory in Summer 2018 it is going from strength to strength.
+He’s also been running a regular party in London for close to 5 years called Tangent with John Gomez.
+Described as one of London’s hidden gems in which the two selectors dig deep into their record collections to play everything from Afro Disco and sun-kissed tropical rarities to Soul & electronic gems.
+The emphasis is on playing a vast array of joyful music on a great sound.
+Nick & John also do occasional Tangent gest sets at Festivals & parties.

 Nick got his first taste of London nightlife going to Hip Hop Jams in the eighties & then onto the Rare Groove scene & was around for the summer of love in 1988 when House exploded in the South.
 In the early 90’s Nick started to play at lots of underground parties in the thriving warehouse party scene in London and also during the summer at many outside “Free Parties” and music festivals as well as guesting at DJ Harvey’s legendary MOIST club and being one of the resident DJs at QUIRKY at the Vox.